chz05/assassyn/python/assassyn/ramulator2/ramulator2.md

 ## Dependencies

 The PyRamulator module requires:
-- `libwrapper.so`: Built from `tools/c-ramulator2-wrapper/CRamualator2Wrapper.cpp`
+- `libwrapper`: Built from `tools/c-ramulator2-wrapper/CRamualator2Wrapper.cpp` (with OS-appropriate extension)
-- `libramulator.so`: Core Ramulator2 library from `3rd-party/ramulator2/`
+- `libramulator`: Core Ramulator2 library from `3rd-party/ramulator2/` (with OS-appropriate extension)
 - Python `ctypes` module for C library interfacing

+## Cross-Platform Support

+PyRamulator automatically handles different operating systems by:
+1. Detecting the current OS using `sys.platform`
+2. Loading the appropriate shared library extension (`.so`, `.dll`, or `.dylib`)
+3. Providing fallback mechanisms to try alternative extensions if the primary one fails
+4. Raising a clear error message if no compatible library is found

 ## Building Requirements